Objective & Strategy

 Market Risk.
 The market values of the Fund’s investments, and therefore the value of the Fund’s shares, will go up and down, sometimes rapidly or unpredictably.
 Market risk may affect a single issuer, industry or section of the economy, or it may affect the market as a whole.
 The value of the Fund’s investments may go up or down due to general market conditions that are not specifically related to the particular issuer, such as real or perceived adverse economic conditions, changes in the general outlook for revenues or corporate earnings, changes in interest or currency rates, regional or global instability, natural or environmental disasters, widespread disease or other public health issues, war, military conflict, acts of terrorism, economic crisis or adverse investor sentiment generally.
 During a general downturn in the financial markets, multiple asset classes may decline in value.
 When markets perform well, there can be no assurance that specific investments held by the Fund will rise in value.

 Changing Fixed Income Market Conditions Risk.
-Increases in the federal funds and equivalent foreign rates or other changes to monetary policy or regulatory actions may expose fixed income markets to heightened volatility and reduced liquidity for certain fixed income investments, particularly those with longer maturities.
+Increases in the federal funds and equivalent foreign rates or other changes to monetary policy or regulatory actions may expose fixed income markets to heightened volatility, perhaps suddenly and to a significant degree, and to reduced liquidity for certain fixed income investments, particularly those with longer maturities.
+Such changes and resulting increased volatility may adversely impact the Fund, including its operations, universe of potential investment options, and return potential.
 It is difficult to predict the impact of interest rate changes on various markets.
-In addition, decreases in fixed income dealer market-making capacity may also potentially lead to heightened volatility and reduced liquidity in the fixed income markets.
+In addition, decreases in fixed income dealer market–making capacity may also potentially lead to heightened volatility and reduced liquidity in the fixed income markets.
 As a result, the value of the Fund’s investments and share price may decline.
-Changes in central bank policies could also result in higher than normal redemptions by shareholders, which could potentially increase the Fund’s portfolio turnover rate and transaction costs.
+Changes in central bank policies and other governmental actions and political events within the U.S. and abroad may also, among other things, affect investor and consumer expectations and confidence in the financial markets, which could result in higher than normal redemptions by shareholders, which could potentially increase the Fund’s portfolio turnover rate and transaction costs.

 Factor–Based Investing Risk.
 Although the Adviser uses a proprietary factor–based investment strategy designed to target securities exhibiting certain factor characteristics, there is no guarantee the factor–based investment strategy will produce the desired outcomes.
 To the extent the factor–based investment strategy or the information and data included therein are incorrect or incomplete, the decisions made by the Adviser in reliance thereon will expose the Fund to potential risks and could lead to the Fund incurring losses on its investments.
 In addition, there may be periods when a particular factor is out of favor and therefore, during such periods, the Fund may incur losses.